upbound/docs/content/core-concepts/kcl/inputs-outputs.md

 3. The function’s input.
 4. The function pipeline’s context.

-Each KCL embedded function in a given composition pipeline is provided this collection of information as inputs.
+Each function in a given composition pipeline is provided this collection of information as inputs.

 ```yaml
 import models.v1beta1 as v1beta1